JasperFajardo16/Ethereum-smartcontract-samples/README.md

 | [Variable Shadowing](variable%20shadowing/) | Local variable name is identical to one in outer scope |
 | [Wrong Constructor Name](wrong_constructor_name) | Anyone can become owner of contract due to missing constructor |

-## Credits

-These examples are developed and maintained by [Trail of Bits](https://www.trailofbits.com/).
-Contributions are encouraged and are covered under our [bounty program](https://github.com/trailofbits/not-so-smart-contracts/wiki#bounties).

-If you have questions, problems, or just want to learn more, then join the #ethereum channel on the [Empire Hacking Slack](https://empireslacking.herokuapp.com/) or [contact us](https://www.trailofbits.com/contact/) directly.